-Auto-Catalog - You scan the barcode or enter the ISBN (ISBN-10 or ISBN-13).
-Readerware searches for the book and catalogs it automatically complete with cover art.

-Drag and Drop - You search for the item at any one of the supported sites, then drag from your browser and drop on Readerware, it is cataloged.
-Designed for older titles that may not have an ISBN or LCCN, but also useful for eBooks and while browsing.
-You can search by author, title etc. Select from the Web menu to open the Readerware search pages in your browser, then drag & drop.
-There are additional sites available when using drag & drop.

-Data entry - You can always enter items the old fashioned way, just type them in.
+- Auto-Catalog You scan the barcode or enter the ISBN (ISBN-10 or ISBN-13).
+Readerware searches for the book and catalogs it automatically complete with cover art. - Drag and Drop You search for the item at any one of the supported sites, then drag from your browser and drop on Readerware, it is cataloged.
+Designed for older titles that may not have an ISBN or LCCN but also useful for eBooks and while browsing.
+You can search by author, title etc. - Data entry You can always enter items the old fashioned way, just type them in.